 Apply for the Program

 Current 2L students who plan to participate in the 6th Semester in D.C.
-Program next spring are reminded that we would very much appreciate having your completed applications for the program by April 15.
+Program next spring are reminded that we would very much appreciate having your completed applications for the program turned in by Thursday, August 30, 2018.
 Information packets containing applications are available below, on the table by student group mailboxes, and outside Professor Schmidt's office (315E, up the back stairs and around the corner).
 Place completed applications in Professor Schmidt's box in the front office.